steinbergmedia/vst3_tutorials/audiounit-tutorial/README.md

 #  AudioUnit Version 2 Tutorial

-In this tutorial you will learn how to add AudioUnit Version 2 support to your VST 3 Plug-In.
+In this tutorial you will learn how to add AudioUnit Version 2 support to your **VST 3** plug-in.

-First of all, you need a VST 3 plug-in project.
-For this tutorial we have generated one via the Project Generator from the SDK.
+First of all, you need a **VST 3** plug-in project.
+For this tutorial we have generated one via the [VST 3 Project Generator](https://steinbergmedia.github.io/vst3_dev_portal/pages/What+is+the+VST+3+SDK/Project+Generator.html) from the SDK.

 # Adding the AudioUnit Version 2 Target

 ## Obtaining the required AudioUnit SDK

-The AudioUnit Version 2 target needs the official AudioUnit SDK from Apple.
+The *AudioUnit Version 2* target needs the official *AudioUnit SDK* from Apple.
 As of this writing you can find it on GitHub: [https://github.com/apple/AudioUnitSDK](https://github.com/apple/AudioUnitSDK)

-How you obtain and store the SDK is up to you, for the reproducibility of this tutorial, we will download it via CMake when generating the project.
+How you obtain and store the SDK is up to you, for the reproducibility of this tutorial, we will download it via *CMake* when generating the project.
-So we add the following text to the CMakeLists.txt directly before we include the VST 3 SDK.
+So we add the following text to the *CMakeLists.txt* directly before we include the **VST 3 SDK**.

 ```
 include(FetchContent)